IgorDrgonec/VectorBT-Flask/README.md

 ---
 **NOTE**

-vectorbt PRO is a totally different beast compared to vectorbt - a vanilla version available publicly.
+vectorbt PRO is a totally different beast compared to the open-source version of vectorbt.
 In fact, the PRO version redesigns the underlying core to enable groundbreaking features.

 To avoid using an outdated code, make sure to only use **vectorbtpro**!